Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Planning interactions

-Adult interaction shapes learner engagement, (Siraj-Blatchford et al, 2002).
-Consider how your responses encourage thinking, (Sylva et al, 2004).
-Shared thinking is powerful, (Pramling Samuelsson & Fleer, 2009).
+Adult interaction shapes how learners engage (Siraj-Blatchford et al, 2002).
+Think about how your responses can encourage thinking (Sylva et al, 2004).
+Shared thinking is a powerful part of learning (Pramling Samuelsson & Fleer, 2009).

 Effective interactions: